g-s-wan/cs32-repl/README.md

 * Because we are reusing backend code, the limitations of that code still apply.
   * For example, we require users to input their arguments in a specific order and require them to tell us whether their file has headers or not.
 * Requiring the addition of a new file for each new command could lead to a very large codebase.
+* Scrolling without the trackpad is difficult, but we hope that automatically scrolling to the bottom of the REPL history alleviates this.
 * No known bugs.

 **Tests:**